Halbann/CaptureTools/GameData/CaptureTools/readme.txt

 - Fixed a bug where part highlighters would reappear during a recording after hiding and showing the UI.

+- Fixed a bug where the main camera would look in the wrong direction when transitioning between vessels in space.

 ## 1.2.0